Visual-Testing-for-Android-Apps/backend/README.md

 ## 4.2.
 Continuous Deployment

 The actual hosting is currently on one of our member's AWS account.
 Building and deployment have been automated to their account upon merging to the `develop` branch for `server components`.
 Changes on `model components` require manual deployment by running the above SAM commands by the account owner.

+## 4.3.
+Dependabot

+GitHub offers a service to keep our dependencies up to date.
+This results in pull requests by Dependabot on this repository that will need to be review and merged.
+This requires adequate testing.

 # 5. Want to Contribute?